 Sunscreen’s a good idea for situations where you can’t otherwise avoid extended sun exposure, but it’s got its problems too.
 It enables you to spend unnatural amounts of time exposed to the sun, and unnatural is almost always bad.
 Plus it blocks your skin from absorbing all the sun’s nutrients.
 There’s also a debate about whether some of its chemicals are toxic or not—if not to you, at least to the environment.
 And…

 ✓ Ask certain locals for the best travel advice

-Most locals have the same boring daily routines you do back home.
-They don’t see their hometown in the eyes of a tourist, lose touch with what’s going on, and rarely explore new parts of town.
-Because of this, they can’t give you the best travel tips.
+Most locals have crappy travel tips because they have the same boring daily routines you do back home, don’t see their hometown with the eyes of a tourist, lose touch with what’s going on, and rarely explore new parts of town.

 The trick is to find the right locals.

 People in the hospitality industry like chefs, hotel and hostel managers, and (sometimes) Uber drivers are good sources of info.
 They know their cities the best and constantly get feedback and new tips from travelers and peers.